The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 Cardano, however, is building a blockchain that does things differently by separating data that is not relevant to the people involved in the transaction.
-For example, if John sends 100 ADA coin to Sue, then they are the only two people that are involved in the transaction.
+For example, if John sends 100 ADA coins to Sue, they are the only two people that are involved in the transaction.

 As a result, when validators help confirm the movement of the funds, they only need to maintain the data that is relevant to the transaction, not the entire blockchain!

-The team is also looking to install a protocol called “Sharding”.
+The team is also aiming to install a protocol called “Sharding”.
 The way this works is that as more and more people use the network, the number of transactions per second increases.